 What is Prism?

 Prism is the Post Office’s LGBTQ+ diversity group.
-It’s made up of a mixture of identifying GLBTQ+ and allies, all seeking to promote the GLBTQ+ cause within and across the Post Office.
+It’s made up of a mixture of identifying LGBTQ+ and allies, all seeking to promote the LGBTQ+ cause within and across the Post Office.

 Where does it meet?

 Prism meets once a month to build on plans to make the LGBTQ+ cause a key part of the Post Office’s culture.

 Over the past few months it’s been really encouraging to see a number of events taking place which aim to help Post Office colleagues to be comfortable in accepting themselves and others, encouraging conversations about sexuality, mental health or disabilities that may not otherwise be had.

 So far we’ve established a logo, taken part in the Diversity & Inclusion event, had our first social at Flight Club and rolled out rainbow lanyards (if you would like to represent pop down to the FD reception).

 Member perspective: Ben Spencer-White:

 Ben Spencer-White has been a driving force in the group, and he’s given us his perspective on why he got involved in Prism: